tatsatb/bestatic/README.md

 -  Syntax-highlighting for codes is available out-of-the-box.

--  Disqus comments are supported.
+-  Disqus and Giscus comments are fully supported.

 -  A simple web server has been included which enables viewing all the changes in the site instantly.

 -  Guided quick-start from the command-line.

--  Configurable via a `config.toml` file.
+-  Configurable via a `config.yaml` file.

 ## Installation